A BRIEF HISTORY OF READING, BERKSHIRE

 Another major Reading industry was iron founding, making such things as agricultural machinery.
-Brick and tile making remained important but the works now made flowerpots as well.
-Industry benefited from the railway, which linked Reading to London in 1840 and Bristol in 1841.
+Brick and tile making remained important but the works now made flower pots as well.
+Industries benefited from the railway, which linked Reading to London in 1840 and Bristol in 1841.
 Good communications were a key reason for the prosperity of Reading.

 Reading grew rapidly and expanded to the East and West.
 In 1802 Reading dispensary opened in Chain Street.
 (Medicines were dispensed to those too poor to afford a doctor).
 The Royal Berkshire hospital opened in 1839.
 The first cemetery opened in 1843.
 A Public Board of Heath was established in 1850.
 The board dug sewers across the town.
 They also replaced the slaughterhouses in the town centre with ones by a new cattle market in Great Knollys Street.

 There were many other improvements in Victorian Reading.
 In 1862 Forbury was laid out as a formal garden and new municipal buildings opened in 1876.
 A public library opened in Reading in 1884.
 An art school opened in 1860.
 A science school opened in 1870.
 In 1882 these two schools merged.
 Meanwhile in 1877 Kendrick boys and girls schools opened.